 If the answer is “not recently” or “never” then you might have fallen victim to the idea that email automation is too complicated to do right.

-1. Break up automation into small behaviours and triggers.
+1. Break the customer journey into small behaviours and triggers

 “Over 75% of email revenue is generated by triggered campaigns.” – Instapage